+Summ ary -

-Summary Who are the characters in the story?
-What is your favorite part of the book?
+Who are the characters v /hat is your favorite

+in the story? part of the book?

 Did you like the book?

+Did you like the book?
 Why or why not?

+I rate this book

 I rate this book out of 5

-\wedge \wedge

-Name: Total:
+Name: Total